pirelaurent/p5_animationFramework/chapters/chap7-camera deplacement.md

 <img src = "../img/forDoc/libCameraLog.png" width = 250 ></img>

 ## a journey for a tripod holding the camera
-But the better for using a tripod holding a camera is to use the journey framework to move along any travel, from linear to beziers curves.
+But the better for using a tripod holding a camera is to use the journey framework to move along any route, from linear to beziers curves.
 ### sample

 First (with the help of *6.1-bezierHelper*) we design a curve and pick the values in console:
 <img src = "../img/forDoc/cameraBezier0.png" width = 400>
 </img><img src = "../img/forDoc/cameraBezier0Console.png" width = 200>
-Then define a journey (for any moveable object) with these values:
+Then we set a journey (for any moveable object) with these values:

 ```javascript
 let journeyTripod ={